+The commission shall provide coverage to any active or retired employee of the commonwealth who is insured under the group insurance commission coverage for medically necessary acute treatment services and medically necessary clinical stabilization services for up to a total of 21 days before initiating utilization review procedures and shall not require preauthorization prior to obtaining such acute treatment services or clinical stabilization services.

+Medical necessity shall be determined by the substance use disorder treatment facility or the treating clinician in consultation with the patient.

-147 The commission shall provide coverage to any active or retired employee of the 148 commonwealth who is insured under the group insurance commission coverage for medically 149 necessary acute treatment services and medically necessary clinical stabilization services for up 150 to a total of 21 days before initiating utilization review procedures and shall not require 151 preauthorization prior to obtaining such acute treatment services or clinical stabilization services.
-152 SECTION 10.
-Section 22 of said chapter 32A, as appearing in the 2102 Official Edition, 153 is hereby amended by inserting after the word "specialist", in line 104, the following words:-, a 154 licensed alcohol and drug counselor I, as defined in section 1 of chapter 111J,.
-155 SECTION 11.
-Chapter 38 of the General Laws is hereby amended by adding the 156 following section:- 157 Section 16. (a) The chief medical examiner shall file a report with the federal Food and 158 Drug Administration's MedWatch Program any time the determined cause of death of an 159 individual was due fully or in part to the ingestion of a schedule II through schedule VI, 160 inclusive, controlled substance, under chapter 94C.
-A report shall also be sent to the 161 commissioner of public health in a manner determined by the commissioner of public health.
-162 SECTION 12.
-Chapter 94C of the General Laws is hereby amended by inserting after 163 section 2 the following section:- 164 Section 2A. (a) Notwithstanding section 2, the commissioner may, by order, place a avoid an imminent hazard to the public safety; (ii) it is necessary for the preservation of the public health, safety or general welfare; (iii) the substance is not listed in any other schedule identified in section 3; (iv) no exception is in effect for the substance pursuant to section 4; and (v) the substance is not excluded under subsection (c) of section 2.
+SECTION 10.
+Section 22 of said chapter 32A, as appearing in the 2012Official Edition, is hereby amended by inserting after the word "specialist", in line 104, the following words:-, a licensed alcohol and drug counselor I, as defined in section 1 of chapter 111J,.

+SECTION 11.
+Chapter 38 of the General Laws is hereby amended by adding the following section:-

+Section 16. (a) The chief medical examiner shall file a report with the federal Food and Drug Administration's MedWatch Program any time the determined cause of death of an individual was due fully or in part to the ingestion of a schedule II through schedule VI, inclusive, controlled substance, under chapter 94C.
+A report shall also be sent to the commissioner of public health in a manner determined by the commissioner of public health.

+(b) On a monthly basis, acute hospitals, as defined in section 64 of chapter 118E, shall file a report with the commissioner of public health in a manner determined by the commissioner of public health.
+This report shall include the number of infants born in the previous month identified by the hospital as having been exposed to a schedule II through schedule VI, inclusive, controlled substance, under chapter 94C, as well as the number and specific causes of hospitalizations caused by ingestion of a schedule II through schedule VI, inclusive, controlled substance, under said chapter 94C.

+SECTION 12.
+Chapter 94C of the General Laws is hereby amended by inserting after section 2 the following section:-

-165 substance in schedule I on a temporary basis if the commissioner finds: (i) it is necessary to
+Section 2A. (a) Notwithstanding section 2, the commissioner may, by order, place a substance in schedule I on a temporary basis if the commissioner finds: (i) it is necessary to avoid an imminent hazard to the public safety; (ii) it is necessary for the preservation of the public health, safety or general welfare; (iii) the substance is not listed in any other schedule identified in section 3; (iv) no exception is in effect for the substance pursuant to section 4; and (v) the substance is not excluded under subsection (c) of section 2.